AdobeDocs/commerce-extensibility/src/pages/index.md

 - Isolation - An isolated environment means that developers can upgrade or modify their extensions however they want and whenever they want without relying on a core release.

-- Technological Independence - Developers can choose whichever tech stacks and coding languages that fit their needs.
+- Technological independence - Developers can choose whichever tech stacks and coding languages that fit their needs.

 <p></p>